 Skin health begins in the dermis, our skin’s living layer.

-I believe the future of skin care needs to see a significant shift of focus towards delivery systems.
+We believe the future of skincare, needs to see a significant shift of focus towards delivery systems.

 Why?
-Because in order to truly fight premature ageing, we need to target dermal and not epidermal activity.
+Because to truly fight premature ageing, we need to target dermal and not epidermal activity.

-I have started to introduce liposomal delivery into a number of my formulas, which is proven to boost penetration 10-fold over traditional creams.
+We have started to introduce liposomal delivery into a number of our formulas, which is proven to boost penetration 10-fold over traditional creams.

 Liposomes are very similar to the layers of our skin, which means active ingredients transported in liposomes merge easily with the barrier layers.
-They address the integrity of our dermis, which directly affects the health and appearance of our visible layer of skin.
+They address the integrity of your dermis, known in the skincare industry as the living layer, which directly affects the health and appearance of our visible layer of skin.